 We aim to recruit five types of candidates:

-- NEW!Type D Candidates: Native Chinese writers who (1) are enrolled in master or doctoral law programs in China or currently hold such degrees, and (2) possess strong legal research, analytical, and writing skills.
+- Type D Candidates: Native Chinese speakers who (1) are enrolled in master’s or doctoral law programs in China or already hold such degrees, and (2) possess strong legal research, analytical, and writing skills.
 Knowledge of Chinese law is essential.

 - A statement of interest addressing why you would like to get involved, how you could contribute, and what you expect to learn from this experience.
-The statement should be kept brief, with no more than 700 English words; and
+The statement should be kept brief, no more than 700 English words; and

 - An English translation of a part of a Chinese judgment (to obtain a copy, please click here).

 - A statement of interest addressing why you would like to get involved, how you could contribute, and what you expect to learn from this experience.
-The statement should be kept brief, with no more than 700 English words.
+The statement should be kept brief, no more than 700 English words.
 If you have prior experience in copy- and/or line-editing, and/or studies in English or other languages, linguistics, philosophy or other writing/analytic-intensive work, please specify this in your email.
 Please also mention if you have any Chinese language background.

 - A current resume no longer than 2 pages (in Chinese or English); and